Column: In a jaded world, here’s a player worthy of cheers

 “When I was in college, I used to work out with the walk-ons,” Allen said.
 “I was always attracted to hard workers.
 I was always attracted to the bottom feeders.”

-After Dan Quinn took over as Atlanta’s coach in 2015, he was impressed by Allen’s tackling skills but felt he was out of place at cornerback, the position he played at Purdue and started out playing with the Falcons.
+After Dan Quinn took over as Atlanta’s coach in 2015, he was impressed by Allen’s tackling skills but felt he was out of place at cornerback, his position at Purdue and what he started out playing with the Falcons.

-Allen moved to safety, and that’s where he blossomed.
-The practice squad guy suddenly climbed to the top row of the depth chart, starting 14 games as a de facto rookie.
+Allen was moved to safety.
+Suddenly, he blossomed.
+One training camp after being waived, he surged to the top row of the depth chart, going on start 14 games as a de facto rookie in 2015.

 But he never got comfortable.